Skip to main content

 It is important to note that Sitebulb is not a public bot.
 The Sitebulb bot will only ever crawl a website if a user proactively chooses to use it while performing an audit within the Sitebulb software.

-Although the Sitebulb user agent is the default option, users are able to choose between a number of user agents, including Google, Bing, Yahoo, and Yandex user-agents - and even custom user agents.
+Although the Sitebulb user agent is the default option, users are able to choose between a number of user agents, including Google, Bing, Yahoo, and Yandex user agents - and even custom user agents.

 This changes which user-agent string Sitebulb will use when making HTTP requests, and can impact what content is returned by the website server.
-For more guidance on customizing user agent settings, read our Robots Directives settings guide.
+For more guidance on customising user agent settings, read our Robots Directives settings guide.

 Custom Headers